pbeardshear/Tycho/README.md

 * ```resume```: starts a paused server.
 * ```heartbeat```: returns a serialized ```Object``` of the form: ```{ [workerID]: [running server list] }```.  ```[running server list]``` is a comma-separated string of server types running on the worker.
 * ```stats```: returns a serialized ```Object``` of the form: ```{ [workerID]: [usage statistics] }```.  ```[usage statistics]``` is a 3-element array of [processID, memory usage, connection count].

-##### NOTE: If both the TCP and WebSocket server types are enabled, they must be passed different port numbers to work!

 ## Documentation